Utility Demand Charges Keep Level 3 Charging Stations Dark

 - This is speculative at this point, and a little off-topic, but it is technically possible for EV batteries to be bi-directional, also

 referred to as V2G (vehicle to grid).
 At times of peak demand, the energy residing in charged EV batteries could be tapped to fulfill demand, and then be recharged when demand subsides.
 The part of this that is on point is that there needs to be a lot of battery capacity out there to make this a viable strategy.
-A pilot study intended to test the bi-directional charging technology is being run in Westchester with electric school buses that Con-Ed helped pay for.
+A pilot study intended to test the bi-directional technology, underwritten by Con-Edison, is being run in Westchester County with electric school buses.

 The bottom line is that EVs come with more ramifications with respect to the grid, and more opportunities for society as a whole, than a factory or commercial building.
 Other states are further along than CT in bringing innovation to approaching this dilemma.